-2. The above classifications are based on the AIs that run the business of which the Directors, Non-Executive Directors, Senior Management and Key Personnel are responsible. - 3.
-The above disclosure included benefits cost or valuation of the cost, if applicable, that the company paid, including but not limited to the medical and life insurance benefits, retirement benefits, mortgage subsidies, housing assistance and long service award if - any.
+2. The above classifications are based on the Als that run the business of which the Directors, Non-Executive Directors, Senior Management and Key Personnel are responsible. - 3.
+The above disclosure included benefits cost or valuation of the cost, if applicable, that the company paid, including but not limited to the medical and life insurance benefits, retirement benefits, mortgage subsidies, housing assistance and long service award if any.

-A Number of Beneficiaries represents individuals who received renumeration during their employment assignment in a capacity of Executive Director, Non-Executive Director, Senior Management or Key Personnel, and the period could be a full year or a partial year due to people movement and turnover.
-For example, if an individual worked the first half year and then replaced by another individual who worked in the same capacity for the remaining half year, the number of beneficiaries will be counted as two while the renumeration disclosed will be the sum of each for their respective period. - 5.
-Deferred variable remuneration reduced during the year due to ex post implicit adjustment was calculated as: total units of unvested equity reported X (equity price at end of the year equity price at end of previous year).
-A negative value will be reported as the amount of reduction due to ex post implicit adjustment whereas a positive or zero amount will be reported as NIL. - 6.
-Number of meetings held by the Citi Personnel and Compensation Committee, renamed as Compensation, Performance Management and Culture Committee in New York included some conducted in the format of conference calls and email approvals.
+4. Number of Beneficiaries represents individuals who received remuneration during their employment assignment in a capacity of Executive Director, Non-Executive Director, Senior Management or Key Personnel, and the period could be a full year or a partial year due to people movement and turnover.
+For example, if an individual worked the first half year and then replaced by another individual who worked in the same capacity for the remaining half year, the number of beneficiaries will be counted as two while the remuneration disclosed will be the sum of each for their respective period.

+- 5. Deferred variable remuneration reduced during the year due to ex post implicit adjustment was calculated as: total units of unvested equity reported X (equity price at end of the year equity price at end of previous year).
+A negative value will be reported as the amount of reduction due to ex post implicit adjustments during the year, whereas a positive value reflects an increase in the value during the year. - 6.
+Number of meetings held by the Compensation, Performance Management and Culture Committee in New York included some conducted in the format of conference calls and email approvals.